PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 aliases, no-consumer cleanup, zero-candidate allocation, and maintained-index equivalence.

+Unbound nonconstant-input discovery and layout repair are owned by the Torch/ TensorFlow-free `passes/unbound_input_layout.py` module.
+Standalone reporting keeps a lightweight producer-name scan and returns the existing issue schema.
+Repair snapshots consumer objects in graph/input order and builds one `ModelIRGraphIndex` only when an issue exists.
+Current operator positions are resolved by identity before every insertion, so one differential `insert_operator()` call updates all producer, consumer, identity, and type indexes without rescanning the graph.
+Later candidates observe newly inserted producers and skip duplicate repairs for a shared orphan.

+The owner keeps three explicit semantic families: DEQUANTIZE uses the exact `_nhwc_bridge` preference and restricted ADD fallback; RESHAPE, SHAPE, and SPLIT choose the nearest preceding compatible runtime tensor; ONNX-style `input.*` MUL aliases require every consumer to be MUL data input zero and a nearest compatible ADD `_input_nhwc` source.
+Shape, dtype, quantization, signature, unique permutation tensor, and insertion-order policies are unchanged.
+The lowerer wrapper preserves the stats schema and reconciles shape metadata using the returned current index.
+Exact former-implementation comparison covers five sequential insertions and two-consumer MUL fan-out;
+separate checks prove nearest DEQUANTIZE fallback, strict exact-source preference, no index allocation for clean graphs, and equality with a fresh index rebuild.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter